eleostech/longship/README.md

 # longship

-A little library designed make it easier to work with the Erlang/OTP JInterface in Clojure.
+A little library designed make it easier to work with the Erlang/OTP [JInterface](http://www.erlang.org/doc/apps/jinterface/jinterface_users_guide.html) in Clojure.

 ## Usage

 ### A silly example

-First, start EPDM:
+First, start the Erlang port mapper daemon, so the two nodes can find each other:

 ```bash
 epmd -d